gamesbook/pyprototypr/docs/manual.rst

     python cards1.py

-An output PDF file should now have been created in the same directory as your ``cards1.py`` file - it will be called ``cards.pdf``.
-If you open this in a PDF reader program, you should see that it contains a set of 9 blank, poker-card sized, rectangular outlines (which we are calling "cards") laid out on an A4-sized page (*A4* being the default page size for **pyprototypr**).
+An output PDF file should now have been created, in the same directory as your ``cards1.py`` file, called ``cards1.pdf``.
+If you open this in a PDF reader program, you should see that it contains a set of 9 blank, poker-card sized, rectangular outlines (which we are calling "cards") laid out in a grid on an A4-sized page (*A4* being the default page size for **pyprototypr**).

 A simple card deck example: Take 2